lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    Let us extract the position of the first atom of the peg (i.e. the hydrogen of type 4), and store its coordinate into a list:
+    Let us extract the position of the first atom of the peg group (i.e. the hydrogen of type 4), and store its coordinates in each frame into a list:

 .. code-block:: python